leeprevost/OrdinalClassifier/README.md

 https://towardsdatascience.com/simple-trick-to-train-an-ordinal-regression-with-any-classifier-6911183d2a3c

-Also, as raised by Coffee, this method does seem to most improve the lowest class in the ordered class (eg. "cold" in cold<warm<hot).
-So, if your positive class is "hot," consideration should be to reverse the classses in order to improve scores on "hot."
+Also, as raised by Coffee, this method does seem to improve the lowest class in the ordered class (eg. "cold" in cold<warm<hot) more so than the other classes.
+So, if the positive class is "hot," consideration should be to reverse the classses in order to improve scores on "hot."
 Am conducting further testing on this now.

 Adapted from https://scikit-learn.org/stable/modules/generated/sklearn.multiclass.OneVsRestClassifier.html
 Adapted by Lee Prevost